-4.9 Future Receivables.
+4.10 Future Receivables.
 Can the seller commit in an enforceable manner to sell receivables to the purchaser that come into existence after the date of the receivables purchase agreement (e.g., "future flow" securitisation)?
-In that regard, is there a distinction between receivables that arise prior to or after the seller's insolvency?
+If so, how must the sale of future receivables be structured to be valid and enforceable?
+Is there a distinction between future receivables that arise prior to or after the seller's insolvency?

-Under German law, it is possible to sell and assign receivables arising in the future, provided that such receivables are sufficiently identified (or at least identifiable, see question 4.6 above).
+Under German law, it is possible to sell and assign receivables arising in the future, provided that such receivables are sufficiently identified (or at least identifiable, see question 4.7 above).
+German law does not require any specific sale structure for the sale of future receivables being valid and enforceable beyond the requirements applicable to receivable sales generally.
+In principle, the sale of future receivables requires the existence of a corresponding assignment agreement between the seller and the purchaser (see question 4.2 above).
 The purchaser then obtains ownership of such receivables at the time when they arise, unless at such time other prerequisites of a valid assignment have ceased to exist, in which case the assignment fails.
 The latter applies, in particular, where an insolvency proceeding has been opened with respect to the seller prior to the receivable coming into existence because in such a case the seller is no longer able to dispose of its assets.
 It should be noted that, in certain circumstances, it is difficult to determine whether a receivable is in fact a "future" receivable to which these rules apply (such as a claim for future rental payments) or an existing receivable that is not yet due (such as the repayment claim under a loan agreement).
 See also question 6.5.

-4.10 Related Security.
+4.11 Related Security.
 Must any additional formalities be fulfilled in order for the related security to be transferred concurrently with the sale of receivables?
 If not all related security can be enforceably transferred, what methods are customarily adopted to provide the purchaser the benefits of such related security?

 See question 4.3 above in respect of transferring collateral of the type of instruments described therein.
-Related security consisting of receivables assigned by way of security assignment (Sicherungsabtretung) as well as guarantees (Garantien) is transferred by way of security assignment, requiring an agreement between the seller and the purchaser to assign the relevant security.
+Related security consisting of receivables assigned by way of security assignment (Sicherungsabtretung) as well as guarantees (Garantien) is transferred by way of assignment, requiring an agreement between the seller and the purchaser to assign the relevant security.
 Insurance claims are also assigned, usually requiring notification to, and sometimes the prior consent of, the insurer.
 If the collateral comprises security over inventory and other movable assets in the form of a security transfer (Sicherungsübereignung), the purchaser needs to obtain (indirect) possession of the inventory concerned.
 If the sold receivable is secured by a pledge (Pfandrecht) or surety (Bürgschaft), no additional arrangements are necessary to transfer such collateral.